Find out more about what people have been doing to raise money for Rape Crisis England & Wales.

 Read My Radical Lips

-Jade Jeffrey makes a range of feminist badges all of which are designed and handmade by Jade.
+Jade Jeffrey makes a range of feminist badges all of which are designed and handmade by Jade, which she sells online.
 The items are to create wearable activism and support open dialogue around women's human rights issues as well as support for charities.
-Jade has already made a donation to her local Rape Crisis Centre and is continuing to split her fundraising between the centre and Rape Crisis England and Wales.
+Jade has already made a donation to her local Rape Crisis Centre and is continuing to split her fundraising between the Centre and Rape Crisis England and Wales.

 Please see her Etsy shop if you would like to purchase any items and for a wider range of products.